chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] When populating arguments, highlight the target function (area) when the popup appears
 - [ ] feat: quick fix to remove unresolved import from __all__
 - [ ] feat: Turn into type checking import
 - [ ] roots: adopt when moving files